n1cholasong/n1cholasong.github.io/ChessPlanet/README.txt

 TO VIEW MY WEBSITE:
 ♖ Enter the link: https://n1cholasong.github.io/ChessPlanet/
    or
-♖ Open index.html to view the site from the landing page.
+♖ Open index.html to view the site from the home page.

 FEATURES:
 ♙ Google Font API - Montserrat Medium 500